C09N1T1V3/TryHackMe/Active-Directory/forward-challenge.md

 We attempted to use a base64‑encoded Kerberos ticket for pass‑the‑ticket, but the ticket had already expired.

+Defender perspective:
 Short ticket lifetimes reduce replay risk.
 Monitor for unusual Kerberos ticket conversions and environment variable changes.
 Service accounts must be closely monitored, with credentials rotated regularly.

 **BloodHound Analysis**
 ========================
-We captured domain data using BloodHound and visualized the graph for granular control.
+We captured Active Directory data using BloodHound and visualized the graph for granular control.
 Using r.williams as the center point, we navigated through different nodes.
-We discovered an Outbound Object Control where r.williams had AddAllowedToAct privileges over the Domain Controller.
+We discovered an Outbound Object Control where r.williams had **AddAllowedToAct** privileges over the Domain Controller.

 <img width="903" height="371" alt="forward_5_dc_rwilliams_allowdtoact" src="https://github.com/user-attachments/assets/e349d201-c905-468f-8ea7-964fa0050ece" />

+Defender perspective:
 Delegation rights should be audited frequently to identify and remove unnecessary privileges.
 Monitoring for suspicious computer account creation or modifications to delegation settings can help detect adversary activity.

 **Resource‑Based Constrained Delegation**